Becoming a Private Investigator:

 Once you have received your own PI license, you can to start your own business.
 Until then you will be working under someone else’s license.
 To start your own business, you would have to contact the Office of the Vermont Secretary of State at 802-828-2386, and they can answer questions about all the necessary licensing and different aspects of starting a PI business in Vermont.

 A great way to start would be to contact one of our members from our members database and talk to a PI.
 Ask them what you may need to do to become a PI and if they are hiring.

-You can also attend a meeting that VAISS is holding.
+You can also attend a meeting of VAISS.
 You can locate the next meeting by clicking on the “meetings” tab on the home page.
 You can also contact one of our officers from the “officers” tab and ask them questions.